10. Create a MCP server

 2. I wanted to build something for AI

-When I say "for AI" I mean, I wanted to try and make a Model Context Protocol (MCP) server
+When I say "for AI" I mean, I wanted to try and make something an AI could use.
+I decided on a Model Context Protocol (MCP) server

-An MCP server is a protocol for allowing AIs to search the web, query data, run terminal commands, do automated tasks etc.
+But an MCP server is a protocol for allowing AIs to do more than just respond with text

 What data am I gonna use? 🤔